hieuxinhe94/headless-nextjs/readme.md

 - Next.js + graphql
 - Mysql

 # Installation:
 - For backend :
     - Config the database at database.js (create new schema if it not exist)
     - Run on the root directory:
+    - Switch database to client or request to #Hieu to add your IP to authorized access IP
 <code> yarn </code>

 <code> yarn build  </code>

 - For frontend:
 <code> yarn </code>

 <code> yarn dev  </code>

 # How to build: